 Lane Changes

-- Look all around, splitting your attention between the traffic ahead, your mirrors, and your blind spot.
-If there is another lane next to the one you will change into, check that lane for traffic too.
+- Look all around, giving equal attention to the traffic ahead, your mirrors, and your blind spot.
+Remember to check the lane next to the one you will change into for traffic, if applicable.

 - Activate your turn signal when it’s safe to change lanes and check your blind spot while maintaining a two- to three-second gap between you and the vehicle ahead of you.